 \section{Author contributions statement}

-Y.D., C.W. and S.K.Z wrote the manuscript.
-Y.D., C.W., Y.H., Q.L., J.L., S.W.L., M.K.S., Q.Q., S.X.Y.,P.B.L and Y.H.,annotated the data.
+Y.D., C.W., and S.K.Z wrote the manuscript.
+The data was annotated by Y.D., C.W., Y.H., Q.L., J.L., S.W.L., M.K.S., Q.Q., S.X.Y., P.B.L, and Y.H..
 Y.D. developed the algorithm.
-H.F.X., C.P.Z. and X.B.W. provided medical guidance to the annotators and reviewed the annotations to ensure their accuracy.
+H.F.X., C.P.Z., and X.B.W. provided medical guidance to the annotators and reviewed the annotations to ensure their accuracy.
 All authors reviewed the manuscript.
 S.K.Z is responsible for the design of the entire work.